 First-time applicants must complete an application.
 Any students already living with us, use an express process to select a room or apartment.
 IU Bloomington students who have not lived with us for two or more consecutive semesters should contact us to reactivate.

 First-Time Applicants for 2018–19

-2018-19 applications for first-time applicants are schedule to go live at 4 p.m. on Thursday, February 1, 2018.
+2018-19 applications for first-time applicants went live at 4 p.m. on Thursday, February 1, 2018.
 Please note, housing applications only retain a date stamp.
 For example, all applications submittted before midnight on February 1, will have a February 1 application date.

 Before starting the application, it's necessary to do the following:

 - Create an IU network account and passphrase.
 Your student ID number is on the official acceptance notice sent to you from admissions.

 - If you are under 18 years of age, your parent or guardian must agree to the contract terms.
 To do this, they can create an account through eProxy.

 - Find where you're eligible to live and review the costs.

 - Create a rank-ordered list of your preferences (i.e., learning community, room type, neighborhood, roommate preference).
 You may update this list until May 10, 2018.